HI Content of Group Galaxies from the FAST All Sky HI Survey: Abstract

 \section{Abstract}

 We investigate the atomic gas (H\,{\sc i}) content of galaxies in groups using early data from the FAST All Sky H\,{\sc i} survey (FASHI).
-Taking advantage of FAST's blind, wide-area coverage and uniform sensitivity, we assemble a sample of $230$ group galaxies and a matched control sample of isolated systems, and apply censored-data modeling to include both detections and non-detections.
+Taking advantage of FAST's blind, wide-area coverage and uniform sensitivity, we assemble a sample of $230$ group galaxies belonging to $182$ groups at $z\leq0.03$.
+These groups were identified using a halo-based group finder, and they have an median membership of $4$ galaxies.
+We also derived a matched control sample of isolated systems, and apply censored-data modeling to include both detections and non-detections.
 At fixed stellar mass and color, we find that the global median H\,{\sc i} fraction of group galaxies differs from that of controls by only $-0.04$ dex ($95\%$ CI [$-0.18,\ 0.16$]), indicating at most a mild average offset.
-The signal is not uniform across populations: satellites are H\,{\sc i}-poor (median $\Delta f_{\mathrm{HI}}=-0.12$ dex), whereas centrals are consistent with normal to mildly H\,{\sc i}-rich (median $\Delta f_{\mathrm{HI}}=0.13$ dex).
+The signal is not uniform across populations: satellites are H\,{\sc i}-poor (median $\Delta f_{\mathrm{HI}}=-0.12$ dex), whereas centrals are not H\,{\sc i}-deficient (median $\Delta f_{\mathrm{HI}}=0.13$ dex).
 Group galaxies located within $0.5R_{180}$ and in denser systems (richness $>10$ or local density $\Sigma>10\ \mathrm{gal\ Mpc^{-2}}$) show stronger negative offsets, whereas galaxies in the outskirts are statistically indistinguishable from the controls.
 These results refine earlier reports of global group H\,{\sc i} deficiency: with deeper blind data and uniform treatment of upper limits, we show that H\,{\sc i} depletion is primarily confined to satellites and compact cores rather than being ubiquitous across groups.

 \keywords{\uat{Galaxy evolution}{594} --- \uat{Galaxy groups}{597} --- \uat{Interstellar atomic gas}{833}}